It has been two years since the devastating Australian bushfires of 2019-20. Now we need to find out how the bush is recovering- and you can help.

 Don’t live near these locations?
 We need you!

-The UNSW’s Centre for Ecosystem Science runs a project through iNaturalist called the Environment Recovery Project.
+The UNSW’s Centre for Ecosystem Science runs a project through iNaturalist called the Environment Recovery Project[Link will open in a new window].
 All species observations uploaded to iNaturalist’s app from the locations affected by the 2019-20 megafires will be included.
 This data can then be used by the UNSW scientists to monitor how species are recovering.

 Be COVID-safe and have fun